 You can also make contactless payments at the turnstiles in the metro stations.
 You must use the same card for the turnstiles at the exit.
 You can then continue to travel by bus and streetcar for up to a total of 100 minutes.
 In the event of a check, show the credit card with which you paid contactless.

 You can also pay for the Metrebus tickets using apps.
 Use either the MyCicero app or the Nugo app.
 But be careful!
 Use the app only with the QR code.
 If you use it with NFC and have a payment app installed on your mobile phone, the fare will be deducted using contactless payment.

 Tickets in the city of Rome are valid for all public transport, bus, train, tram and metro.
 The tariff boundaries of Zone AB are marked in red in the map, which you can download here.
 For many City Passes, the use of public transport is already included!

 Information on possible connections and departures to the city in Rome are not readily available and also not reliable.
-The app is recommended which provides good results.
+The app provides good results.
 Moovit integrates the data of the public transport company ATAC with the real-time data of the users of the app.
-Also Google maps gives good results for your route planning.
+Also Google maps gives acceptable results for your route planning.